FHA Mortgage Guidelines

 HUD allows borrowers with credit scores down to 500 FICO to qualify for an FHA loan.
 However, if the borrower has credit scores between 500 to 579 FICO, a 10% down payment is required versus a 3.5% down payment.
 FHA loans are the most popular program for borrowers with bad credit and lower credit scores.

-FHA loans are the best loan program for first-time homebuyers, borrowers with less than perfect credit, those with credit scores down to 500 FICO.
-HUD, the parent of FHA, has set lenient guidelines with regards to the following:
+FHA loans are the best loan program for first-time homebuyers, borrowers with less than perfect credit, and those with credit scores down to 500 FICO.
+HUD, the parent of FHA, has set lenient guidelines about the following:

 • credit scores